pu2clr/SI4735/examples/SI47XX_06_ESP32/README.md

 # ESP32 and Si4735 Arduino Library

-This folder show some examples with Si4735 Arduino Library  and ESP32 platform.
+This folder shows some examples with Si4735 Arduino Library  and ESP32 platform.

 ## Tips to use ESP32 with Arduino:

-Before start compiling ESP32 based sketches, you have to configure your Arduino IDE.
+Before starting compiling ESP32 based sketches, you must configure your Arduino IDE.
 Follow the steps below:

 * Install the last version of Arduino IDE
 * Configure the ESP32 on Arduino IDE